NetDiver-OSS/NetAM/docs/usage/index.md

 ![section](img/section/section_view_jobs.png)

-It's logs for job executed on this network.
+Here are some logs for each job executed on this network.

 ## Create Section